FelixOnline/v2/content/articles/2015-2-5-imperial-bhangra-to-hit-wembley-stage.md

 subtitle: >
   Troupes from all over the country will be dancing for the title of best student bhangra team
 date: "2015-02-05 23:37:54 +0000"

 # Attributes from Felix Online V1
 id: "5193"
 old_path: /news/5193/imperial-bhangra-to-hit-wembley-stage
 aliases:
  - /news/5193/imperial-bhangra-to-hit-wembley-stage
+imported: true
+comments:
+ - Brazil is certain to dominate in relation to of ball possession and make the most opportunities A South African company called Stay Over South Africa has a database just about all hotels in the stadiumsfifa 16 hack httpcreditsfutcom

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true